pestphp/docs/filtering-tests.md

 <a name="bail"></a>
 ### `--bail`

-If you want Pest to stop executing your test suite upon encountering the first failure, you can make use of the `--bail` option.
-This option instructs Pest to immediately halt the test execution as soon as it detects a failure.
+The `--bail` option instructs Pest to stop executing your test suite upon encountering the first failure.

 ```bash
 /vendor/bin/pest --bail